kkrugler/flink-training/bootcamp/serialization/README.md

 ## Exercise 2

 There are also inefficiencies caused by the approach being taken to find the longest durations.
-These changes are harder...

 - Use a simple structure for top two durations, versus a `PriorityQueue`.
 This won't change the throughput very much, but if you were trying to capture the top N transactions, and there were a lot of these, and you had frequent checkpoints, then it would become an issue.

+## Exercise 3

+This change is very hard...

-- (very hard) Use a `KeyedProcessFunction` to find transaction durations, versus Flink's session window support.
+- Use a `KeyedProcessFunction` to find transaction durations, versus Flink's session window support.
 This is hard because you'll have to set timers yourself, and ensure that the event time for the records you generate is based on the end of the session, not the timer's time.